LeHoang510/DeepLearningBaseline/README.md

 ### 3. Run the inference script

-- You can run the inference script by running the command below. #TODO:
+- You can run the inference script by running the command below:

     ```bash
     # Inference the model